Spotify: Playlists and discovery

 In June 2019, Spotify launched a custom playlist titled "Your Daily Drive" that closely replicates the drive time format of many traditional radio stations.
 It combines short-form podcast news updates from The Wall Street Journal, NPR, and PRI with a mix of a user's favorite songs and artists interspersed with tracks the listener has yet to discover.
 "Your Daily Drive", which is found in a user's library under the "Made For You" section, updates throughout the day.
 In May 2020, Spotify introduced the Group Session feature.
-This feature allows two or more Premium users in the same location to share control over the music that's being played.
+This feature allows two or more Premium users in the same location to share control over the music that is being played.
 The Group Session feature was later expanded to allow any Premium user to join/participate in a Group Session, with a special link the host can send to participants.

 In July 2021, Spotify launched the "What's New" feed, a section that collects all new releases and episodes from artists and podcasts that the user follows.
 The feature is represented by a bell icon on the app's main page and is available on iOS and Android.

 In November 2021, Spotify launched the City and Local Pulse charts, aimed at representing the songs listened to in major cities around the world.
 The charts are available for 200 cities with the most listeners on Spotify.

+In 2023, Spotify launched additional features to help independent artists distributing their music on the platform reach a wider array of potential fans.
+One such feature is a tool that Spotify rolled out in March 2023, called "Discovery Mode".
+Discovery Mode allows artists who meet certain criteria and have a Spotify For Artists account to submit qualifying songs for Spotify's in-house promotion services.
+Spotify helps place songs campaigned through Discovery Mode on listeners' personal algorithmic playlists.
+Discovery Mode does not require an upfront budget.
+Instead, a 30% commission is applied to recording royalties generated from all streams of selected songs in Discovery Mode contexts—Spotify Radio and Autoplay.
+All other streams of selected songs outside of Spotify Radio and Autoplay remain commission-free.
+In September 2023, Spotify introduced its latest playlist update 'Daylist', a new kind of playlist which adapts to the user's mood throughout the day.